-There was a time when Georgia did not have a state wild flower.
+There was a time when Georgia did not have a state flower, much less a state wild flower.

 It was way back in 1916, during World War One and before the roaring twenties and the stock market collapse of 1929, before the Great Depression and World War Two, before the Korean Conflict and the Vietnam War, that Georgia adopted its official state floral emblem, the Cherokee rose.